sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 	- 20785340

 Here, we're doing two things:
-- We're defining what a category, a manufacturer, a brand and a product are.
+- We're defining what a category, a manufacturer, a brand, and a product are.
-- We're then organizing all variables hierarchically (*e.g., products are launched under brands, brands belong to our manufacturer, etc*).
+- We're then organizing all variables hierarchically (*e.g., products are launched under brands, brands belong to our manufacturer, etc.*).

-This is called hierarchization, and is an extremely valuable concept in Data Analysis & Data Science, since a lot of the variables we encounter on the real world can be organized hierarchically.
+This is called hierarchization and is an extremely valuable concept in Data Analysis & Data Science since many of the variables we encounter in the real world can be organized hierarchically.
 In fact, relational databases count on our data being at least dimensionally separated (each component is a dimension), and these dimensions might be hierarchical or not, depending on the case.

 Below are some real-life examples of hierarchization:
 - **Financial Hierarchy in Banking**:
 	- **Levels**: Bank, Branch, Account Type, Account.
-	- **Description**: Banks use hierarchies to organize financial data, starting with the overall bank, breaking down to branches, then to different account types and individual accounts.
+	- **Description**: Banks use hierarchies to organize financial data, starting with the overall bank, breaking down to branches, and then to different account types and individual accounts.
 - **Product Lifecycle in Manufacturing**:
     - **Levels**: Product Line, Model, Version, Component.
     - **Description**: Manufacturing industries often organize their product data hierarchically, tracking products from the overall line down to specific components within each model and version.